Rankin's dragon: Common names

-P. henrylawsoni is also commonly called Lawson's dragon, dumpy dragon, pygmy dragon, black soil bearded dragon or downs bearded dragon.
+P. henrylawsoni is also commonly called Lawson's dragon, dumpy dragon, pygmy dragon, black soil bearded dragon or Pogona brevis.

 Taxonomy

 A formal description was not published for this lizard until 1985, despite being known to herpetologists.
 The scientific name for this species was disputed, along with the other taxonomic treatments of Wells and Wellington, but was published again by Harold Cogger (2000) and others as a valid name.

 The name is noted as invalid in some sources, and given as a synonym for Pogona brevis.